knative/docs/blog/docs/articles/cross-namespace-event-links-feature.md

 For the specific implementation, I used Role-Based Access Control (RBAC) to manage permissions securely.
 A new RBAC verb, “knsubscribe”, was created to allow users to subscribe to a particular broker/channel.
 In addition, I used Subject Access Reviews to ensure only authorized users could create and manage these cross-namespace event links, further enhancing security within the Knative Eventing framework.

 Following the new changes, the control plane and data plane were adjusted accordingly to enable the smooth execution of the feature.
-Unit tests were created to ensure the feature works as expected and an E2E test is currently in progress to confirm event delivery between the resources.
+Unit tests were created to ensure the feature works as expected and an E2E test was written to confirm event delivery between the resources.
 All the changes were placed behind a feature flag, allowing users to enable/disable this feature as desired.

 ## Using the Cross Namespace Event Links Feature